Support the DLCCC

 The abandoned Holmes Junior High, which was built in the 1930s, has been renovated and become a regional cultural center presenting dozens of performing and visual arts events each year.
 The Historic Holmes Theatre has hosted more than 120,000 audience members for live stage performances since the center has opened.
 The Historic Holmes Theatre's "Discovery Series" allows regional school children to attend daytime shows at a reduced rate.
 "Arts on the Go" is an art outreach program providing projects such as "Mosaic Mania" and "Mobile in Motion" to thousands of school children each year at no cost.

 A 60,000 square foot state of the art fitness and aquatic center is located adjacent to the theatre.
-It features an eight-lane competitive pool, a zero-entry pool, a three-lane indoor track, two basketball courts, two racquetball courts, two fitness studio, weight and cardio areas, the BackYard featuring a 28 foot high multi-level play land with slides, mazes, obstacle courses and more, a youth multi-purpose gym and much more.
+It features an eight-lane competitive pool, a zero-entry pool, a three-lane indoor track, two basketball courts, two racquetball courts, two fitness studios, weight and cardio areas, the BackYard featuring a 28 foot high multi-level play land with slides, mazes, obstacle courses and more, a youth multi-purpose gym and much more.

 The center also includes rental spaces for weddings and conferences, a senior nutrition center, daycare facilities and the Detroit Lakes Area Learning Center.